RappyTV/labymod4-api-wiki/docs/pages/addon/features/events.md

     ```
 Now we need to fire the event so that all registered listeners can be notified.
 We will do this by hooking into the Minecraft code for each version and calling `Laby.fireEvent(new AdvancementReceiveEvent())` every time the player receives a new advancement.

-You can find more information about how to hook into Minecraft methods <a href="/pages/addon/features/version-dependent/#access-the-minecraft-code-via-mixin">here</a>.
+You can find more information about how to hook into Minecraft methods [here](version-dependent.md#access-the-minecraft-code-via-mixin).

 The last thing to do is to create our listener class called `AdvancementReceivedListener` which will listen for our `AdvancementReceiveEvent` and play a sound for the client every time the event is fired.
 The `AdvancementReceivedListener` needs a method annotated with `@Subscribe` and our `AdvancementReceiveEvent` class as parameters.
 In this method, we can simply call `Laby.labyAPI().minecraft().sounds().playButtonPress()` to play a sound for the client every time our event is fired.